On Tarski's fixed point theorem: The uniform objects in constructive set theory

 Uniformity of the universal class can also be regarded as a principle in itself, the \emph{generalized uniformity principle} (GUP).
 In \cite{CuriPA, CuExistenceSC} we exploited this general form of the uniformity principle for proving the independence from constructive set theory of various (classically and) intuitionistically valid results.
+Models of CZF (and of several of its extensions, including the system CZF + Sep + REA + PA), that also validate the conjunction of UP and SC, have been described by various authors \cite{BergMoerdijk,Lubarsky2006,Rathjen94,Rathjen06,Streicher}.

-Models of CZF (and of several of its extensions, including the system CZF + Sep + REA + PA), that also validate the conjunction of UP and SC, have been exhibited by various authors \cite{BergMoerdijk,Lubarsky2006,Rathjen94,Rathjen06,Streicher}.
 In the following, CZF$^\sharp$ denotes any possible extension of CZF that is simultaneously consistent with SC and UP, and so with GUP.

 As for the uniform objects in the effective topos (cf. \cite{Ro}), we have: